 The Data Analyses provide a review of the test findings in graph/chart format.
 The Reports are a written interpretation of the test findings, which can be edited in the software’s built-in word processor.

 Health care providers are often faced with challenges in accurately diagnosing ADHD.
 The diagnostic process requires clinicians to proceed step-by-step in evaluating a number of factors in their diagnostic decision making process.
 The IVA-2 is a psychological test that provides supporting and clarifying information about ADHD-type symptoms.
 While the IVA-2 test by itself cannot be used to rule in or out any specific diagnosis, clinicians report that they find that the secondary supportive data provided by the test data can be helpful as part of their comprehensive evaluation.
+There are many times when clinicians are faced with challenging diagnostic questions pertaining to clients with one or more presenting types of problems.
+It is for these types of complex cases that BrainTrain provides the various types of IVA-2 in-depth analysis and interpretation reports.
+For complex cases we recommend that the clinician review the interpretation guidance provided by these four reports: Comprehensive Report, Sensory Modality Report, Sustained Attention Report and High/Low Demand Report.

 – Primary presenting symptoms